zainea-bogdan/Multi-Game_Management_System_Oracle_DB_Project/README.md

 > **Task description:**
 > The core concept involves building a package that encapsulates the following procedures and functions:
 >
-> - A procedure that creates a "difficulty" column for main quests (if not already present) and assigns random difficulty values.
+> - A procedure that creates a `difficulty` column for main quests (if not already present) and assigns random difficulty values.
 > - A procedure that assigns experience points to the team based on a formula that factors in quest difficulty and region.
 > - A procedure that assigns coin rewards to the team using a similar formula.
 > - A procedure that calls the above three procedures and displays the results.